Henry Irving: Life and career

-Irving was born to a working-class family in Keinton Mandeville in the county of Somerset.
+Irving was born to a working-class family in Keinton Mandeville in Somerset.
 W.H.
-Davies, the celebrated poet, was a cousin.
+Davies, the poet, was a cousin.
 Irving spent his childhood living with his aunt, Mrs Penberthy, at Halsetown in Cornwall.
 He competed in a recitation contest at a local Methodist chapel where he was beaten by William Curnow, later the editor of The Sydney Morning Herald.
 He attended City Commercial School for two years before going to work in the office of a law firm at age 13.
 When he saw Samuel Phelps play Hamlet soon after this, he sought lessons, letters of introduction, and work in the Lyceum Theatre in Sunderland in 1856, labouring against great odds until his 1871 success in The Bells in London set him apart from all the rest.

 He married Florence O'Callaghan on 15 July 1869 at St. Marylebone, London, but his personal life took second place to his professional life.
-On opening night of The Bells, 25 November 1871, Florence, who was pregnant with their second child, criticised his profession: "Are you going on making a fool of yourself like this all your life?"
+On the opening night of The Bells, 25 November 1871, Florence, who was pregnant with their second child, criticised his profession: "Are you going on making a fool of yourself like this all your life?"
 Irving exited their carriage at Hyde Park Corner, walked off into the night, and chose never to see her again.
-He maintained a discreet distance from his children as well, but became closer to them as they grew older.
+He maintained a discreet distance from his children as well but became closer to them as they grew older.
 Florence Irving never divorced Irving, and once he had been knighted she styled herself "Lady Irving"; Irving never remarried.

 His elder son, Harry Brodribb Irving (1870–1919), usually known as "H B Irving", became a famous actor and later a theatre manager.
 His younger son, Laurence Irving (1871–1914), became a dramatist and later drowned, with his wife Mabel Hackney, in the sinking of the Empress of Ireland.
-H B married Dorothea Baird and they had a son, Laurence Irving (1897–1988), who became a well-known Hollywood art director and his grandfather's biographer.
+H B married Dorothea Baird and they had a son, Laurence Irving (1897–1988), who became a well-known Hollywood art director and his grandfather's biographer, and a daughter, Elizabeth Irving (1904 – 2003) an actress and the founder of Keep Britain Tidy.